 Using join() on a daemon process will result in a deadlock condition

 Terminating a process in Python is possible but there are scenarios that may leave the system in a vulnerable state.
 Terminating a process that has acquired a lock or semaphore can result in a deadlock condition.
 For example, executing terminate() on a process that is using a pipe or queue may result in data corruption (See 6.6x TBD).
-Similarly, threads and processes that are externally terminated will not execute the ‘finally’ clause for that thread or process, which can result in logic errors, and if the terminated process has descendants, then the descendants will be orphaned.es
+Similarly, threads and processes that are externally terminated will not execute the ‘finally’ clause for that thread or process, which can result in logic errors, and if the terminated process has descendants, then the descendants will be orphaned.

+A process can determine if another process has completed either by repeated calls to multiprocessing.Process.is_alive()or by calling multiprocessing.Process.join().
+Calling join() with a non-empty timeout together with is_alive() permits the calling process to test the progress of the other processes.
+Calling join with an empty timeout value causes the process to await the completion of the other process.

 Asyncio Model

+When the primary task terminates one or more dependent tasks; or

+(The above came from 6.62 Premature termination and needs integration?)

+For the second scenario, the directed termination of one or more dependent units may leave the program in an unexpected state.
+See 6.60 Concurrency – Directed termination [C??]

+Termination of the event loop

-When asyncio actions are scheduled without explicit terminations and the parent is terminated, then the event loop is terminated with a runtime error before futures are delivered and program termination completes.
-A superior way is to terminate the event loop owner with an exception, catch the exception, and send each asyncio event a stop() directive to finish processing already-scheduled events and then cease processing.
+When asyncio actions are scheduled and the parent is terminated, then the event loop is terminated with a runtime error possibly before some futures are delivered and program termination completes.
+If a controlled termination is required (external to the event loop), Python recommends to terminate the event loop owner with an exception, catch the exception, and send each asyncio event a stop() or a run_until_complete() directive to finish processing already-scheduled events and then cease processing.
 Once the event loop has completed it can be “close()”’d (after collecting results).

 The following example shows another way to terminate an event loop that is interrupted by an exception.
 In general, such an exception would cause the concurrent iterations to be in an abnormal state.
 The associated “finally” clause cleans them up and terminates them.